tadghh/windows-fixes/README.md

 # Power plan 'unlocker'
 A [script](https://github.com/tadghh/windows-fixes/blob/main/Toggle-PowerSettingsVisibility.ps1) that allows you to enable access and configuration to any/all power plan options.
 This would typically be added to your powershell `$PROFILE`

+# Skip pending update reboots
+The following [script](https://github.com/tadghh/windows-fixes/blob/main/Skip-UpdateReboot.ps1) remove the pending updates file.
+Think of this like a dirty update/reboot.
+You make encounter errors by using this bypass but I would find that unlikely (there are a lot of'you must reboot to complete install' that dont actually need a reboot)